sebseb7/stm32-midi-demo/README.md

 # stm32-midi-demo

-use stm32 as usb midi device
+use stm32f4 as (client) usb midi device